ASSORTED

 for food and drink to nourish my body,

-for all the talents and skills that you have bestowed upon me.
+for all the talents and skills that you have bestowed

 I thank you for the many joys of my life,